rcl-ssl/docs/portal/azure-appservice-san.md

 # Access Control

-## AAD Accounts
+## Organization Accounts

 {: .warning }
 Personal and Microsoft Accounts are not supported for Azure App Service.
-Only Azure Active Directory (AAD) organizational accounts (also known as ‘Work or School Accounts’) are supported.
+Only Microsoft Entra ID (formerly AAD) organizational accounts (also known as ‘Work or School Accounts’) are supported.

 If you try to manage an Azure App service with a MSA account you will get the following error.

 ![image](../images/portal/arm-consent-error.PNG)

-If you signed up for the RCL SSL Portal with a personal Microsoft account (MSA), please follow the instructions in the following link to associate an AAD account to your subscription:
+If you signed up for the RCL SSL Portal with a personal Microsoft account (MSA), please follow the instructions in the following link to associate an organization account to your subscription:

 - [Sign-In Accounts for RCL SSL Portal](../authorization/sign-in-accounts)

 ## Set Access Control

-To create certificates for Azure App service, the Azure AAD organizational account that you use to login to the RCL SSL Portal must :
+To create certificates for Azure App service, the organizational account that you use to login to the RCL SSL Portal must :

 - Have a role of ‘Owner’ or ‘Contributor’ to the subscription containing the Azure App Service